Mining Claims and Mill Sites

 HOW DO I TRANSFER A MINING CLAIM?

-A mining claim is transfered by recording a Quit Claim Deed with the County Recorder where the mining claim is located, and then by filing the Quit Claim Deed with the Bureau of Land Management (BLM) State Office.
-The cost to file the Quit Claim Deed with the BLM is $10.00 per claimant, per claim.
+A mining claim is transfered by recording a Quitclaim Deed transferring ownership of a mining claim with the County Recorder where the mining claim is located, and then by filing the Quitclaim Deed with the Bureau of Land Management (BLM) State Office.
+The cost to file the Quitclaim Deed with the BLM is $10.00 per claimant, per claim.
 (Please call the County Recorder's Office for their fees).
-Quit Claim Deeds are usually found at office supply stores.
+Quitclaim Deeds are usually found at office supply stores.